exponea/exponea-ios-sdk/Documentation/in-app-messages.md

 - `click`
   User clicked on action button inside in-app message.
 The event also contains the corresponding `text` and `link` properties.
 - `close`
-  User clicked on close button inside in-app message.
+  User clicked on close button inside in-app message or in-app message has been automatically closed by delay.
+The event also contains the corresponding `text` property if close button with label has been clicked.
 - `error`
   Displaying in-app message failed.
 The event contains an `error` property with an error message.